What Does Reasonably Practicable Mean?

 One of the questions we are often asked is “What does reasonably practicable mean?”
 In this article, we explain the meaning of this commonly used health and safety phrase.

-As health and safety legislation has to apply to every employer in the UK it, therefore, encompasses a wide range of industries, job types and working environments.
-This means that if health and safety legislation is too prescriptive it would be impossible for every employer to comply with it.
-The format of health and safety legislation is to place the responsibility on the employer to identify and combat the hazards and risks that are specific to their workplace.
+As health and safety legislation has to apply to every employer in the UK, it therefore encompasses a wide range of industries, job types and working environments.
+This means that if health and safety legislation were too prescriptive, it would be impossible for every employer to comply with it.
+The format of health and safety legislation places the responsibility on the employer to identify and manage the hazards and risks that are specific to their workplace.
+Completing HACCP Level 4 and Food Safety Level 4 training can equip staff with the knowledge to do this effectively.
+Employers who have undertaken train the trainer courses can ensure that safety practices are consistently delivered across their team, while guidance from an environmental health inspector helps confirm that all procedures meet regulatory standards.

 This is where the phrase reasonably practicable comes from.
-It means that the employer can exercise judgment in balancing the reduction of risk against what it costs to achieve it.
+It means that the employer can exercise judgement in balancing the reduction of risk against what it costs to achieve it.
 Cost is in terms of time, money and effort.
+Employers and managers with qualifications such as NEBOSH or IOSH are better equipped to understand these responsibilities and make informed decisions to maintain a safe workplace.

 Can you give me an example?